 What is a Talus Fracture?

-The talus has no muscular attachments and is mostly covered with cartilage, which makes injuries difficult to heal.
+Because the talus has no muscular attachments and is mostly covered with cartilage, injuries to this bone are difficult to heal.

-Most patients present with pain and swelling around the ankle.
+Most patients with a talus fracture have pain and swelling around the ankle.
 They also experience severe ankle pain and difficulty walking due to bruising and swelling.

 Recovery can be prolonged.
-No weight or walking on the leg will be allowed for 8-12 weeks.
-Once the bone is healed, exercise and physical therapy is started to maximize the function of the ankle.
-You should expect some swelling around the foot for several months after the procedure.
+No weight or walking on the leg will be allowed for 6-12 weeks.
+Once the bone is healed, you will start exercise and physical therapy to improve the function of your ankle (e.g., strength, range of motion, stability).
+You should expect some swelling around the foot for several months

-This injury can be very debilitating with persistent pain, stiffness and swelling even after an excellent non-surgical or surgical treatment.
-However, most people, depending on the type and severity of the fracture, are able to return to most work and recreational activities.
+This injury can be very debilitating with persistent pain, stiffness, and swelling even after an excellent non-surgical or surgical treatment.
+However, most people, depending on the type and severity of the fracture, are able to return to most work and

 Risks and Complications